Zoestha-UG/vectortiles/README.md

 The original tiles of Leipzig-Germany have been purchased at https://openmaptiles.org/ .
 They are subject to license restriction (see [license](https://github.com/sheub/vectortiles/blob/master/LICENSE)).

-Copyright (c) 2018 Sébastien Barré, Licensed under BSD 3-Clause License.
+Copyright (c) 2018-2020 Zoestha-UG, Licensed under BSD 3-Clause License.